-MQX Quilt Festivals will announce our faculty for Midwest as contracts are signed.
+MQX Quilt Festival will announce our faculty for Midwest as contracts are signed.
 This page will be updated as contracts are committed to, check back often.

-Registration will open on May 15, 2017.
-If you are interested in learning more about our faculty, click on his/her name in the list on the left side of the page.
+Registration opens on May 15, 2017.
+If you are interested in learning more about our faculty, click on a name in the list on the left side of the page.
 Classes will appear as pages are built.

 Lori East is a lifelong quiltmaker who enjoys working with vintage and antique pieces.
 She is a certified quilt and textile appraiser, lecturer, teacher, judge, and researcher.
 Most of all, she loves quilts.
 Lori enjoys learning new things and sharing her knowledge with others. www.lorieast.com

-Beth Ferrier –Are you ready to have fun?
-Beth believes that there’s no reason why you shouldn’t have a great time while learning new tips and techniques for better piecing and applique.
-A quilter since 1975, teacher from the age of 17 months (when the first of five sisters was born) and a needle worker from the age of five, Beth has had a life long love affair with needle and thread.
+Beth Ferrier – Beth has had a life long love affair with needle and thread.
+A quilter since 1975, lifetime teacher, and a needle worker from the age of five.
 Beth describes her style as rebellious traditional.
-Forever in search of easy and simply elegant solutions, Beth believes that when it comes to fabric, more is always better.
-Everything she designs is geared towards teaching skill expanding tips and techniques.
+Forever in search of easy and simply elegant solutions.... everything she designs is geared towards teaching skill expanding tips and techniques.
 An inability to follow instructions coupled with a penchant for giving directions led to the birth of Applewood Farm Publications, Inc, Beth’s publishing company.
-You’ve seen her on two segments of HGTV’s Simply Quilts, The Quilt Show with Alex and Ricky (www.thequiltshow.com) and several segments of Kaye Wood’s Quilting Friends on PBS.
-You can also find her classes, Machine Finished Hand Applique and Oh My Stars! at Craftsy.com.
-She has been nominated twice for the Professional Quilter Magazine's Teacher of the Year award.
+She has several TV shows under her belt and has been nominated twice for the Professional Quilter Magazine's Teacher of the Year award.

 Jessica Gamez, of Jessica's Quilting Studio, brings over a decade of expert longarm experience to MQX Quilt Festivals.
 She has frequently been featured on "Quilting Celebrations" with Patrick Lose for her exquisite quilting and longarm expertise.
 Having completed over 6,000 quilts for clients all over the United States, she has been awarded high honors for many of her clients' competition quilts.